 Enter if You Dare

 There’s nothing scarier than not having the proper backup and disaster recovery (DR) strategy in place.
 But it’s also so much more than that.
-Now more than ever it’s imperative that organizations do their due diligence to avoid costly recovery from natural disasters, user error, or other emergencies.
+Now, it’s imperative that organizations do their due diligence to avoid costly recovery from natural disasters, user error, or other emergencies.

 1 Don’t Keep All Your Eggs in One Basket